Steven Heller (design writer): Early life and education

-Steven Heller was born July 7, 1950, in New York City to Bernice and Milton Heller.
+Steven Heller was born July 7, 1950, in New York City, to Bernice and Milton Heller.
 He attended the Walden School, a progressive college preparatory school on the Upper West Side of Manhattan, as well as military school.
 In 1968, he enrolled at New York University with a major in English, later transferring to the School of Visual Arts illustration and cartoon program without graduation from either.

 Art director

-In 1968, he became the art director of the New York Free Press without formal education or credentials because of his leftist leanings, later attending some New York University lectures utilizing his press pass.
-He met illustrator Brad Holland, who convinced him page layouts and type choices mattered, of which Heller was previously unconcerned.
-After the Free Press, he moved on to various publications, including the pornography tabloid Screw.
+In 1968, his leftist leanings attracted him to the Free Press, a New York underground newspaper, where he became art director at age 17 in spite of his lack of a formal art education or other credentials, later attending some New York University lectures utilizing his press pass.
+He met illustrator Brad Holland, who convinced him that page layouts and type choices mattered, with which Heller was previously unconcerned.
+After working for a year at the Free Press, he moved on to various publications, including two years at the pornography tabloid Screw.

 In 1974, Heller became the youngest art director for The New York Times Op-Ed page, replacing Jean-Claude Suares.
 His interest in illustration employed on the Op-Ed page led him to publish collections on the subject.
 He became the art director of The New York Times Book Review in 1977.

 In the 1980s, he became interested in design through friendships with Seymour Chwast and Louise Fili, who he later married, as well as becoming the editor of the AIGA Journal of Graphic Design.
 Under his lead, the Journal became a place of scrutinized design writing, inviting authors from a variety of professions and supporting the careers of fledgling critics, who documented design writing.

 In 2007, he began a transition from his 30-year career at the New York Times.
 The changes created a lot of stress, and his Parkinson's disease was either triggered or exacerbated.

 Educator

 In the late 1960s, after leaving SVA, Heller was hired to teach a newspaper design class.

 In 1984, he helped create the master's program for illustration at the School of Visual Arts.
 In 1998, Heller and Lita Talarico co-founded the MFA Design Program, the school's first graduate program in design.
 In 2008, Heller co-founded SVA's MFA in Design Criticism program (D-Crit) with Alice Twemlow.
 The program was intended to help non-designers find a place in the design field.

-As of 2019, he served on the faculty of the School of Visual Arts(SVA) as co-chair of the MFA Design Department, special assistant to the president, and co-founder of the MFA Design Criticism, MPS Branding, MFA Interaction Design, MFA Products of Design programs.
+As of 2019, he served on the faculty of the School of Visual Arts (SVA) as co-chair of the MFA Design Department, special assistant to the president, and co-founder of the MFA Design Criticism, MPS Branding, MFA Interaction Design, MFA Products of Design programs.
 Heller's pupils have included Deborah Adler.

 In 2024, he and Talarico retired as co-chairs of SVA's MFA Design Program, succeeded by Randy J. Hunt.